-The Applicant (Loxton Wind Facility 3) has redesigned the developable area of the proposed Loxton WEF 1 to avoid the No-Go areas identified in this report.
+The Applicant (Loxton Wind Facility 1) has redesigned the developable area of the proposed Loxton WEF 1 to avoid the No-Go areas identified in this report.
+One proposed turbine is within the buffer area around the Ludwig's Bustard lek (classified as High sensitivity) and has been approved by the specialist.
+Construction of this turbine and associated roads may be subject to a seasonal restriction if Ludwig's Bustard are found displaying in the these leks in the relevant construction year.
+An avifaunal specialist will need to survey for this.
 Increasing the minimum turbine blade height above ground from 30m to 60m can potentially reduce collision risk by as much as 75% for this species and for almost every other target species assessed, to varying degrees.
 Increasing minimum rotor swept height is strongly recommended.